 - 4. Demonstrate advanced levels of autonomy in language learning, with minimal direction from the teacher.

-- 5. Use available learning aids in a variety of media, including a specialist dictionary, to consolidate his/her learning.
+- 5. Use available learning aids in a variety of media, including a specialist dictionary, to consolidate your learning.

 ILO: Personal and key skills